bobertlo/vmd/README.md

 The text inside is passed on verbatim.
 ```

-To include backtick fences inside a codeblock, the opening fence must have
+To quote codeblock notation inside of a codeblock, you may increase the
-more backticks than any backtick sequence contained inside.
-The reference
+number of backticks.
+Any backticks of a lesser magnitude inside of the
-implementation will use the same length of fence as is parsed, for
+code block will be ignored.
+The reference implementation simply reuses
-simplicity.
+the fence length from the original document.

 `````````
 ``````